softwarefactory-project/sf-operator/doc/developer/getting_started.md

 - ensure the deployment of a test Gerrit instance
 - ensure the checkout of the `config`, `demo-tenant-config` and `demo-project` git repositories in the directory of your choosing (defaults to `deploy`)
 - ensure the configuration of a test openshiftpods provider for nodepool
+- ensure a Route called "sf-gateway" to target the "gateway" Service

 The context is now ready to run the sf-operator using the `manager` or the `standalone` modes.